High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-To determine the regularization matrix $R$, similar to the truncated singular value decomposition (TSVD) method, which can be found in \cite{fuhry2012new}, one way to improve the performance of the HR method can be choosing some regularization matrix $R$ that only modifies the smallest eigenvalue (or some small eigenvalues) of $(A^T A)$.
-One can take the regularization matrix as
+To determine the regularization matrix $R$, similar to the truncated singular value decomposition (TSVD) method, which is found in \cite{fuhry2012new}, one way to improve the performance of the HR method is to choose some regularization matrix $R$ that only modifies the smallest eigenvalue (or some small eigenvalues) of $(A^T A)$.
+The regularization matrix is